cklamb70/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to My Github Blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Thank you for stopping by.
+I am going to us this blog to learn how to blog, basic code and host sites.